KorenEzri/ToDoApp-w-o-jsonbin-/README.md

 To run the tests locally simply run `npm run test` in the terminal

 Note that each commit to `main` branch will trigger a github [action](https://docs.github.com/en/actions).
-You can easily see the action tests result:
+You can easily see the action tests result on each commit:

 ![Commits test](./readme-files/commit-tests.png)

 ## Guidelines

-- The Todo list should have two sections: Control section and View section
+- The Todo list should have two sections: _Control_ section and _View_ section
 - The _Control_ section is where the user adds his todo task and priority, and should have three elements:
   - [\<input\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) with id `textInput`.
   - [\<select\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) with id `prioritySelector` (options will be: 1-5).
   - [\<button\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) with id `addButton`.
-- The _View_ section is where we display the list of added todo tasks and data and should start empty.
-Each added todo should be inserted to the list.
+- The _View_ section is where we display the list of added todo tasks and data.
+The list should start empty and each added todo should be inserted to the end of the list.
-- After the user clicks on the 'add button' you need to "reset" the input value
+- After the user clicks on the 'add' button, the todo input field should be "reset"
 - Every todo item should have a "container" div with class `todoContainer` that will contain 3 sub-elements:

   - An element with a class `todoText` with the text of the todo task